Kmoto333/passcode-creator-privacy/README.md

 ## Local Data Storage

 PassCode Creator may store the following data locally on the user's device only:

-- Up to 5 saved passwords
+- Up to 50 saved passwords (5 in the free version)
 - Up to 10 recently generated passwords in the History section
+- App theme preference and generator settings

 This data is stored only on the device and is never uploaded to external servers.

 ---

 ## Device Authentication

-PassCode Creator may use Apple's LocalAuthentication framework to protect access to saved passwords using the device passcode, Face ID, or Touch ID.
+PassCode Creator uses Apple's LocalAuthentication framework to protect access to saved passwords using the device passcode, Face ID, or Touch ID.

 Biometric or passcode data is handled by Apple at the system level and is not collected, stored, or accessible by PassCode Creator.

 ---

+## In-App Purchases

+PassCode Creator offers a one-time non-consumable in-app purchase (PassCode Premium).
+Purchase transactions are handled entirely by Apple and the App Store.
+PassCode Creator does not collect or store any payment information.

+---

 ## Advertising

-PassCode Creator displays advertisements provided by Google AdMob, a third-party advertising service operated by Google.
+The free version of PassCode Creator displays advertisements provided by Google AdMob.

+PassCode Creator requests **non-personalised ads only**.
+No App Tracking Transparency (ATT) prompt is shown and no advertising identifier (IDFA) is accessed.

-Google AdMob may automatically collect certain information from your device for advertising and analytics purposes, including:
+Google AdMob may still collect certain technical information for fraud prevention and analytics purposes.
+This is subject to Google's privacy policy:

-- Device identifiers (such as the advertising identifier)
-- Advertising interaction data (such as ad impressions or clicks)
-- App performance and diagnostic data

-This data collection is handled by Google and is subject to Google's privacy policies.

-Learn more:
 https://policies.google.com/privacy

+PassCode Premium removes all advertisements.

 ---